Student policies

 Additional Help

 Your instructor is available for a reasonable amount of individual help outside of class.
-For additional help, tutoring is provided by the Smucker Learning Center at 330-972/684-8960 for courses held at Wayne College, UA Millersburg, UA Medina, UA Lakewood and Wadsworth High School’s evening classes.
+For additional help, tutoring is provided by the Smucker Learning Center at 330-972/684-8960 for courses held at Wayne College, UA Medina, UA Lakewood and Wadsworth High School’s evening classes.
 Those held at the Akron Campus, the Department of Developmental Programs Tutoring Lab in Bierce Library room Number 68 offers tutoring.
 They can be contacted at 330-972-6552.
 Do not delay in seeking help, as it takes some time to set up the tutoring.

 An online tutoring option called “eTutoring” is available for students who are unable to make it to the Smucker Learning Center for an appointment.